-- Managing the review process of CESMPs for approval.
-The Supervision Engineer must ensure that all current safeguard instruments have been reviewed internally as well as by PST and WB and final approval from WB has been secured before disclosure. - Updating the ESMP as necessary to reflect changes in the designs. - Working with PST to provide meaningful input and direction into community consultations on the draft updated versions of the ESMP. - Managing instances of noncompliance by the Contractor and reporting all instances to PST.
-They are also responsible for escalating recurring instances of noncompliance by the Contractor to PST for action. - Managing and responding to all direct complaints/incidents received by their representatives as per the GRM process in Section 9.3 and reporting all instances to PST for inclusion into statistical database.

-Contractor: It is the contractor's responsibility to:

-- Resource their team with an experienced and qualified full time national safeguard specialist and an experienced and qualified international safeguards advisor who is resourced to make regular and ad hoc (as needed) site visits.
-Appendix K provide the minimum requirements for the international specialist who will form part of the Contractors key personnel in the bid document. - Allocate budget for implementing all requirements of the CESMP and employment of appropriate safeguard specialists. - Prepare and have cleared by the Supervision Engineer the CESMP in accordance with this ESMP. - Carry out the works in accordance with the CESMP. - Conduct daily and weekly safeguard inspections of the works to ensure compliance and reporting the results of these inspections to the Supervision Engineer. - o Proactively update the CESMP as construction methodology or other features change. - Provide meaningful input and direction into community consultations on the draft CESMP. - Advise the Supervision Engineer of any changes to works or methods that are outside the scope of the ESMP for updating. - o Post all notifications specified in this ESMP at the site entrance. - o Report all environmental and OHS incidents to the Supervision Engineer for any action.
+- respond to incidents, non-compliances, review of CESMP, update of the ESMP and other tasks. - Managing the review process of CESMPs for approval.
+The Supervision Engineer must ensure that all current safeguard instruments have been reviewed internally as well as by PST and WB and final approval from WB has been secured before disclosure. - Updating the ESMP as necessary to reflect changes in the designs. - Working with PST to provide meaningful input and direction into community consultations on the draft updated versions of the ESMP. - Managing instances of noncompliance by the Contractor(s) and reporting all instances to PST.
+They are also responsible for escalating recurring instances of noncompliance by the Contractor(s) to PST for action. - Managing and responding to all direct complaints/incidents received by their representatives as per the GRM process in Section 9.3 and reporting all instances to PST for inclusion into statistical database. - Contractor(s): It is the contractor(s)'s responsibility to: - O Resource their team with an experienced and qualified full time National Safeguard Specialist and an experienced and qualified International Safeguards Advisor who are resourced to make regular and ad hoc (as needed) site visits.
+Appendix K provide the minimum requirements for the international specialist who will form part of the Contractor(s)s key personnel in the bid document. - Allocate budget for implementing all requirements of the CESMP and employment of appropriate safeguard specialists. - Prepare and have cleared by the Supervision Engineer the CESMP in accordance with this ESMP. - Carry out the works in accordance with the CESMP. - Conduct daily and weekly safeguard inspections of the works to ensure compliance and reporting the results of these inspections to the Supervision Engineer. - o Proactively update the CESMP as construction methodology or other features change. - Provide meaningful input and direction into community consultations on the draft CESMP. - Advise the Supervision Engineer of any changes to works or methods that are outside the scope of the ESMP for updating. - o Post all notifications specified in this ESMP at the site entrance. - Report all environmental and OHS incidents to the Supervision Engineer for any action.